matiasdiezcanseco/cipher-sage/README.md

 2. The tool will prompt you for the necessary inputs, such as the text to encrypt and the password.

-After providing the required inputs, the tool will encrypt or decrypt the text using display the result.
+After providing the required inputs, the tool will encrypt or decrypt the text and display the result.

 ## Contributing